varnish/zipnish/docs/code/Headers.md

 | X-Varnish-Debug  |  0 or 1.
 For now value doesn't signify anything special.
 It needs to comply with ZipKin, but we'll probably look int this later. |

 **Flow**

+When a RPC call makes a call to another RPC call down the chain.
+These headers are passed along *X-Varnish-Trace* and *X-Varnish-Parent*.